amarallandre/amarallandre/README.md

 ## About Me

+Hi, my name is Andre, i'm from Brazil and i live in Diadema/SP, here i talk a little about me.

+My English level is more than intermediate, but I already have a little difficulty talking to other people, and for some words, I already need the translator.

 I have 4 years of experience in fast-food.
 I worked 1 year and a half at McDonald's and 2 years and a half at Burger King.
 I also worked in logistics, delivering dairy products throughout São Paulo, and as a general assistant in a printing company.
 There, I had to assist machine operators and in various areas of the factory.
 Currently, I am unemployed.
 My source of income is selling products on Mercado Livre.
 Regarding programming, I have been studying for about 3 years.
 My first contact with programming was around the age of 11, when my brother and I rewrote the codes of a game and put it online for a while.
 My goal is to enter the field as a back-end programmer.

 ## How to Reach Me